Status IN PRODUCTION

-In 2019 Equinox Gold expects to produce between 125,000-145,000 ounces of gold at Mesquite at all-in sustaining costs of $930-$980/ounce of gold sold.
-Production has increased gradually during each quarter of 2019 and AISC have also improved as a result of optimization activities and an updated mine plan based on new drilling and engineering data.
+For 2020, Equinox Gold expects Mesquite to produce between 130,000-140,000 oz of gold at AISC of $975-$1,025 per ounce of gold sold.
+Production has increased gradually during each quarter and AISC have also improved as a result of optimization activities and an updated mine plan based on new drilling and engineering data.
 The Company has been stacking a higher percentage of oxidized material, sourced partly from mineralized low-grade historical dumps and leach pads on the property, increased solution flow to the leach pads, extended the leach cycle and implemented opportunities to improve recoveries.
-The Company has also identified a number of optimization and exploration opportunities that could extend the mine life, as outlined in the March 19, 2019 press release and section 24 of the new Mesquite Technical Report.
+The Company has also identified a number of optimization and exploration opportunities that could extend the mine life, as outlined in the May 12, 2020 press release.

 At Western Mesquite Mines (Mesquite), the health and safety of our employees is of paramount importance.
 Our safety management systems are the reason for an enviable long-term safety performance record.
 Continual attention and diligence in observation, inspection and auditing systems helps to ensure compliance and improvement.
 Our Health and Wellness programs continue to grow in participation, far surpassing regulatory requirements and industry standards.